-HomeHow to Introduce Evidence and Examples: 41 Effective Phrases
+WordviceHow to Introduce Evidence: 41 Effective Phrases & Examples

-How to Introduce Evidence and Examples: 41 Effective Phrases
+How to Introduce Evidence: 41 Effective Phrases & Examples

 The type of proof we provide can either bolster our claims or leave readers confused or skeptical of our analysis.
 Therefore, it’s crucial that we use appropriate, logical phrases that guide readers clearly from one idea to the next.
-In this article, we discuss situations in which evidence and examples should be used and catalog effective language you can use to support your arguments, examples included.
+In this article, we explain how evidence and examples should be introduced according to different contexts in academic writing and catalog effective language you can use to support your arguments, examples included.

 Evidence and examples create the foundation upon which your claims can stand firm.
 Without proof, your arguments lack credibility and teeth.
 However, laundry listing evidence is as bad as failing to provide any materials or information that can substantiate your conclusions.
 Therefore, when you introduce examples, make sure to judiciously provide evidence when needed and use phrases that will appropriately and clearly explain how the proof supports your argument.